holgerl/3d-visualization-workshop/tasks/task1.md

 Play around with the different values and see what happens with the cube.
 Be creative!
 Here are some suggestions:

 - Vary the rotational speed of each separate axis
-- Chane the size of the cube geometry
+- Change the dimensions of the cube geometry
 - Change the camera attributes (near, far, where ever you are 🎶)
 - Change the camera position
 - Can the camera also be rotated like the cube?